devwelkin/dropwise-api/README.md

 # Dropwise API

-Dropwise is a powerful content management and automated delivery system that helps users save, organize, and automatically process their favorite links and content.
-Think of it as a smart bookmark manager with automated content delivery capabilities.
+Dropwise is a content management and automated delivery system that helps users save, organize, and automatically process their favorite links and content.
+Think of it as a smart bookmark manager.

 ## 🚀 Overview